bminer/node-blade/README.md

 ```

 Parameterized blocks are really cool because "append", "prepend", and "replace"
 all work, too.
-You don't need to "render" the block to use "append", "prepend", and
+Just remember that order matters.
+A render call always "appends"
-"replace".
+to the block, and you can render as many times as you wish.

 Another example: